harshitakukreja/ssdbscan/README.md

 <!-- Tell something about what this code does -->

 ## Usage
+API usage is the same as of scikit-learn clustering algorithms.
 ### Example Usage
     >>> from ss_clustering import SSDBSCAN
     >>> import numpy as np